-- 1.4.1 The grant period lasts for up to two years from July 1, 2024, to June 30, 2026.
+- 1.4.1 The grant period lasts for up to two years from January 1, 2026 December 31, 2027.
 Applicants can request shorter grant periods and may write a budget that reflects a time period shorter than two years.
-The Department strongly recommends that plans contain training that will commence within the first year of funding. - 1.4.2 Grant funding is subject to the release of associated State appropriation by the Budget Committees.
+The Department strongly recommends that plans contain training that will commence within the first three months of funding. - 1.4.2 Grant funding is subject to the release of associated State appropriation by the Budget Committees.